-The following are considered by the directors to be indicators of average performance of these fellow group undertakings that are not necessarily evident from the financial statements.
+The following are considered by the directors to be indicators of performance of the Company that are not necessarily evident from the financial statements but provide insight into the quality of underlying cash flows for the borrowers.

-2022/23 2021/22 Average Applications: Acceptance ratio 6.6:1 5.8:1 Average core demand pool (no. of students) 18,585 17,816
+2022/23 2021/22 Average Applications : Acceptance ratio 7.9:1 7:1:1 Average core demand pool (no. of students) 28,260 27,395

-The indicators above are directly related to performance of the relevant university partners of these fellow group undertakings and any changes in these statistics may potentially affect the performance of that company and in turn, the economic viability of this Company.
+The indicators above are directly related to performance of the university partner of the Company and any changes in these statistics may potentially affect the performance of the Company and in turn, the economic viability of this company.